jg8481/Robot-Framework-Lone-Tester-Strategies-RoboCon-2019/README.md

 ./start-specific-result-gathering-example-workflows-for-workshop.sh Metrics-Dashboard-Workshop-Example
 ```

 If you have a Windows operating system, the following options may work for you...
 - Consider downloading Git for Windows -> https://git-scm.com/download/win and https://gitforwindows.org/
 - Windows 10 users may already have Bash -> http://techgenix.com/bash-on-windows-10/
-- Since you will probably already have docker-compose installed you can copy the commands and run them individually
+- Since you will probably already have docker-compose installed you can copy the commands and run them individually.

 ***